AjaxCarroway/MMM-ethermine/README.md

 ## Other notes

 I am a novice at MagicMirror development, so the itself code isn't very clean.

-If you think I am deserving of money, you can donate to this ethereum address: `0xAD48Bae6795b8B2c1F6CA65473EF726cd7748d29`
+If you think I am deserving of money, you can donate to my ethereum address: `0xAD48Bae6795b8B2c1F6CA65473EF726cd7748d29`